 Courses in computer science include: artificial intelligence, databases, distributed computing, graphics, human-computer interfaces, mobile applications, networking, operating systems, programming languages, software engineering, theory of computing, web technologies, and computer and information security.

 Additionally, a computer science major will study mathematics and statistics, science, general education subjects, and computer engineering.
 Mathematics is necessary for the analysis and comparison of computer languages, machines, algorithms, and data structures.

 Students should make an appointment with a computer science academic advisor as early as possible, certainly within the second semester of enrollment in computer science classes.
 Eligibility requirements for admittance into a major or minor program are available from the computer science advisor.
 An advisor is available to assist in individual program planning, to recommend electives appropriate for a student’s educational objectives, to discuss employment opportunities, and to help solve academic problems.
 Substitutions and transfer credit must be approved by a departmental advisor.
 Academic advising is available, usually by appointment, through Room E-102 Floyd Hall Advising Office, (269) 276-3270.
 Advising appointments can be made online at http://www.ceas.wmich.edu/west.

 General information regarding counseling and types of degrees may be found under the beginning of the College of Engineering and Applied Sciences section of this catalog.

 Students must satisfy prerequisites before enrolling in a course.
 Those who fail to earn a “C” or better grade in a prerequisite course will be denied permission to enroll in the next course.

-Enrollments in most 5000-level computer science classes will be restricted to upper-level undergraduates and graduate students in Computer Science.
-Students in other graduate programs who need one of these courses either for subject matter or a research tool can gain admission by permission from the department.
+Enrollments in most 5000-level computer science classes will be restricted to upper-level undergraduates and graduate students in computer science.